pivotal-cf/pivotal-ui/CONTRIBUTING.md

 - `@priperty` **for each property** - required for every public-facing property that can be passed into the component
 - `@example` - should show a basic use case.
 Include multiple if necessary
-- `@see` - a markdown link to the component's styleguide documentation

 For example, the draggable list package, which exports `DraggableList` and `DraggableListItem` has the following javadocs: